freeplay-sandbox/freeplay-sandbox.github.io/get-dataset.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1043508.svg)](https://doi.org/10.5281/zenodo.1043508)

-If you base your work on the dataset, you can use the following citation:
+If you use the dataset, please cite the two following references:

 ```
 @misc{pinsoro2017,